 Discover the world of language with a Masters of Arts in the Teaching of Languages (French) from the University of Southern Mississippi.
 Our online French MATL degree program is offered fully online and is one of the largest programs of its kind in the United States addressing language teachers’ needs.
 The focus of the MATL is on developing and enhancing knowledge, skills, and theories in language, language acquisition, and language instruction, factors essential for effective teaching and successful learning.

 This convenient and affordable online French MATL degree from Southern Miss brings together world language teachers and teachers-to-be from all parts of the United States and abroad.
 Our large variety of courses are aimed to meet the multi-faceted needs of today’s language teachers.
 This is your life, plus college!

 Check out some of the jobs our graduates landed after earning this degree:

 - FLES Teacher/French Elementary Teacher (prior certification needed)

 General Program Academic Requirements

 All students are expected to complete the following requirements:

 - A total of thirty-three (33) hours of graduate-level courses, including eighteen (18) hours in courses numbered 600 or above.
 A 3.0 GPA is required for graduation.

-- A practicum tailored to the teaching experience of each student (FL 694)
+- A practicum tailored to the teaching experience of each student (WL 694)

-- For students in the Spanish or French emphasis areas, a minimum of fifteen (15) hours of graduate-level courses in the specific language
+- For students in the French emphasis areas, a minimum of fifteen (15) hours of graduate-level courses in the specific language

 - Comprehensive examination which consists of a successful defense of a portfolio